-Chapter 2: Decisions About Book Selection: Characteristics That Matter Most for Teaching Nonfiction Readers.
-In this chapter, we show book covers and summaries of several of our current favorite nonfiction texts.
-We also explain the characteristics and qualities to look for when choosing nonfiction texts, and offer examples of lessons you can use them with.
-This chapter is "make or break" in the sense that all the work of the later chapters will be far easier if you fill your classrooms with high-quality literature.
+Chapter 2: Decisions About Book Selection: Characteristics That Matter Most for Teaching Fiction Readers.
+In this chapter, we show book covers and summaries of fifteen of our current favorite fiction texts.
+We also explain the characteristics and qualities to look for when choosing fiction texts, and offer examples of lessons you can use them with.
+This chapter is make or break in the sense that all the work of the later chapters will be far easier if you fill your classrooms with high-quality literature.
 That one move alone offers up richer teaching possibilities and more ambitious decisions to make, because in essence we are asking our students to get into the minds of the smartest authors to ponder the very content, inferences, and inquiries they have.
 In this chapter, you will find

-- A list of high-quality and engaging nonfiction texts - Characteristics to look for in nonfiction texts - Lesson ideas that connect to each text
+- A list of high-quality and engaging fiction texts - Characteristics to look for in fiction texts - Lesson ideas that connect to each text

-Chapter 3: Decisions About Reading Notebooks: Teach Readers to Develop Thinking About Nonfiction.
-OK, you now have the all the students' favorites organized in tubs.
+Chapter 3: Decisions About Reading Notebooks: Teach Readers to Develop Thinking About Fiction.
+OK, you now have all the students' favorites and Newbery and Caldecott winners since 1975 in book bins.
 Check ☑.
 Your students read them.
-Check ☑ (well, more about the reading part later).
-Now, we focus on Step 1 of the intentional decision-making process.
+Check ☑.
+Now, we focus on the first step of the intentional decision-making process.
 The first step is to get reading notebooks up and running in your classroom, because these dog-eared, backpacking, traveling little books contain probably the richest artifacts of your readers' thinking.
-We show you how to use reading notebooks as the main "archaeological dig" location for uncovering the findings about your readers so you can then make more informed instructional choices.
-When students maintain their own reading notebooks, they get in the habit of using writing as a tool for thinking more deeply about their nonfiction texts.
+We show you how to use reading notebooks as the main "archaeological dig" location for uncovering the findings about readers so you can then make more informed instructional choices.
+When students maintain their own reading notebooks, they get in the habit of using writing as a tool for thinking more deeply about their fiction texts.
 We focus on the what, why, and how of using writing to collect, develop, and revisit thinking with others.
 We include

-- Teaching ideas for helping students see the benefits of and choose to write about their nonfiction reading - Lessons for helping students collect thinking in notebook entries - Why we can let go of a few common practices that might not be serving us or our students and what we can focus our attention on that does work
+- Teaching ideas for helping students see the benefits and choose to write about their fiction reading - Lessons for helping students collect thinking in notebook entries - Why we can let go of a few common practices that might not be serving us or our students and what we can focus our attention on that does work

-Chapter 4: Decisions About Discussion: Teach Readers to Push Their Thinking About Nonfiction.
+Chapter 4: Decisions About Discussion: Teach Readers to Push Their Thinking About Fiction.
 On to Step 2!
-In this chapter, we show you the second way to find fodder for your intentional decision-making process: what students say about their reading and themselves as readers.
-We show you how to use student conversations about nonfiction reading as a frequent forum for "listening for the learning."
+In this chapter, we show you the second way to find information for your intentional decision-making process: what students say about their reading and themselves as readers.
+We show you how to use student conversations about fiction reading as a frequent forum for "listening for the learning."
 We share how to teach students to use conversations as a way of deepening their understanding.
 We include

-- Key lessons for teaching students how to develop conversations that stay on topic and help with understanding - What to look for in student conversations - How to create classroom environments where students are willing and able to have text-based conversations about their thinking how readers are progressing with them-synthesizing information and understanding perspectives.
-Yep, two, not two hundred.
-Because frankly, we get overwhelmed with hundreds of choices like you do.
-And more to the point, we believe that virtually every nonfiction reading skill is naturally embedded in synthesizing information and understanding perspectives.
+- Key lessons for teaching students how to develop conversations that stay on topic and help with understanding - What to look for in student conversations - How to create classroom environments where students are willing and able to have text-based conversations about their thinking

-Notice we don't have you running in twenty directions trying to assess your readers.
-Just these two places: reading notebooks and reading conversations.
+Notice we don't have you running in twenty directions trying to assess your readers, just these two places: reading notebooks and reading conversations.